When, Why, and How to Pivot a Startup

 • conduct market research;

-• review the used programming languages and startup tech stack;
+• review the used tech, including the programming languages;

 • look into the analytics and the sets of OKRs and KPIs.